Juhani

 Figure

-Unsatisfactory ISO 9000
+Unsatisfactory development of the ISO 9000

-standardization development has negative effects: - Quality is losing its attraction
+standardization has negative effects:

-and interestingness. - There are disappointments towards quality professionalism. -
+- There are disappointments towards quality professionalism.

 Commercialized certification business based on stagnant ISO 9001 has endangered